 The Explorer of the Seas is the perfect mix of restful relaxation and nonstop thrill.
-The Explorer is a 3,300 passenger, 14 deck cruise liner which sails to
+The Explorer is a 3,300 passenger, 14 deck cruise liner.

 Entertainment and family time is the name of the game on board the Explorer.
 The climbing rock wall, ice skating, and surf simulator will not only make for unforgettable family memories but are all also no extra fee.
 Don't worry water lovers, the Explorer has you covered as well.
 Housing three pools and four whirlpools, families can relax poolside and swim the day away.
 The Solarium offers parents a poolside space all their own for splash-free relaxing.
 At night, the main pool hosts a Dive-In Movie Night where families can watch movies and live sporting events.

 The real trick with most parents on cruises is finding programs where kids can have fun and learn at the same time.
 The Explorer's Adventure Ocean youth programs are the perfect opportunity for edutainment.
 Splitting kids up into three groups based on age (3-5, 6-8, and 9-11) the youth crew sets up themed events, activities, and classes for young passengers and allows parents some kids free relaxation.